 - Breathes easily: Wool is woven and has air pockets and gaps throughout that you can’t see.
 The air pockets trap warmth while the gaps allow air to move through and thus let moisture evaporate.

 - Is durable: When properly stored, wool will keep for decades.

-- Is naturally water resistant.
+- Is naturally water-resistant.
 Sheep’s coats have a natural water-repellent fat called lanolin.
 While most of this is removed during processing, wool is still more difficult to soak than cotton.
-In addition, wool is hydrophillic; it can absorb up to 30% of its weight in moisture without feeling wet to the touch!
+In addition, wool is hydrophilic; it can absorb up to 30% of its weight in moisture without feeling wet to the touch!
 Cotton, by contrast, can absorb up to about 8%.

 - Has memory: Also known as “elastic recovery,” wool has a springiness that makes for good wrinkle resistance.

 - Dyes easily: Wool suits are available in any color under the sun.

 - Is naturally flame-resistant: You can never be too careful.